Perfect Harmony was written by Andrew Grosso and developed with a group of actors who became known as The Essentials.

 Ray Bailey (Additional Arrangements) never wanted to be anything other than a rock & roll singer.
 Ironically, he spends most of his time working in other genres, entertaining four Presidents (three American and one Russian) in the process.
 Ray holds an undergraduate degree from Yale, where he majored in theatre, with a focus on directing.
 Some years later, he spent a year on staff at Yale’s prestigious School of Drama as an accompanist, vocal coach, and musical director.
 In demand as a voice coach and accompanist, he works regularly with a number of performers on and off Broadway.

 Jeremy Gussin (Additional Arrangements) is a music educator, composer, and arranger whose arrangement of Love the Way You Lie (Sam Tsui Mashup) helped earn the Acabelles first place in the Youth Division of the Voice Festival UK.
-Jeremy is a music graduate of the University of Wisconsin-Eau Claire in choral education with a double emphasis in voice and piano, and is currently pursuing a Master’s degree in voice at Indiana University Jacobs School of Music.
+Jeremy is a music graduate of the University of Wisconsin-Eau Claire in choral education with a double emphasis in voice and piano, and is currently pursuing a Doctor of Music at Indiana University Jacobs School of Music.

 Songs credits must be included in the program of the play and can be found by clicking here.